Dream Lover (1986 film)

 Dream Lover is a 1986 American thriller film about a woman who undergoes sleep deprivation therapy after being attacked in her apartment - with unexpected results.
 The film was directed by Alan J. Pakula, and stars Kristy McNichol, Ben Masters, and Joseph Culp.

-The film was not well received by critics.
-Movie historian Leonard Maltin called it "Abysmal...an intriguing concept is torpedoed by snaillike pacing and sterile atmosphere.
-What Alfred Hitchcock could have done with this!"

-Despite a popular misconception, Bobby Darin's song of the same title is not used in the movie.

 Synopsis

 While sleeping, musician Kathy Gardner has romantic fantasies about herself and her boyfriend Kevin McCann.
 Kevin admires her penchant for flute playing, and invites Kathy to front his jazz band.
 However, she's slated to visit Japan with her father Ben.

 At a local theater, Kathy mentions Kevin's offer to Ben.
 Ben's friend Claire urges Kathy to accept the offer; she mentions Kathy's late alcoholic mother, who had a turbulent relationship with Ben.
 Kathy's father agrees that she should join Kevin's band.
 That night, Kathy has another dream: as a child, she jumps out a window.

 While moving into her new apartment the next day, Kathy is startled by the sudden appearance of a man named Danny.
 He mistook her for somebody named Maggie, for whom he's been searching.
 Kathy explains that she's never heard of any such person; embarrassed, Danny gives her a flower and leaves.

 That evening, after a successful performance, Kevin and his band celebrate at Kathy's apartment.
 He stays afterward to help her clean up.
 They wash and dry the dishes, then make love in her bedroom.
 He suggests they share a place, either his or hers.

 Late that night, Kathy has another bizarre dream; like the previous one, this dream features a long corridor ending in a large white door.
 On the other side of the door is a painting like the one which hangs above her father's bed.

 When Kathy awakens from the dream, it is still dark outside.
 She enters her kitchen and, while fixing herself something to eat, notices that her apartment door is open.
 Kathy just has time to lock and chain the door before Danny emerges from the shadows.
 He attacks her murderously, and again demands to know where "Maggie" is.
 Despite his threats, Kathy denies knowing what he's talking about.
 She then tricks Danny and kills him with his own knife.
 Afterward, Kathy calls the police; they wonder if she and Danny were sexually involved, since there are traces of semen in her bed.
 She explains that it's Kevin's, not Danny's.
 The cops remain suspicious of Kathy's self-defense claims, as she admits to having fatally stabbed an unarmed man.